Latino Art Fair returns to Overture Center on Saturday

 “I’m so excited to be invited to showcase my work with the other talented Latino artists who will be there,” said Macias, who will be showing her colorful abstract paintings and some collaborative work.
 “And I’m excited for the chance to connect with the Latino community.”

 Along with the Latino Art Fair, Macias has exhibited at Art Fair on the Square and MMOCA Gallery Night.
-Earlier this spring, she was in L.A. and collaborated with artist Eric Escobar, who added his figurative pen-and-ink drawings to her abstract paintings.
-Twenty-eight of their 35 joint artworks quickly sold at an L.A. pop-up, and Macias sold three more at last Sunday’s Marquette-Atwood Neighborhood Art Walk in Madison.
+Earlier this spring, she was in Los Angeles and collaborated with artist Eric Escobar, who added his figurative pen-and-ink drawings to her abstract paintings.
+Twenty-eight of their 35 joint artworks quickly sold at an LA pop-up, and Macias sold three more at last Sunday’s Marquette-Atwood Neighborhood Art Walk in Madison.
 She’ll be bringing at least one more to the Latino Art Fair.

 The project with Escobar “actually sparked an interest in me, to take my abstract work and collaborate with other artists and build on each other’s strengths,” she said.